The average American spends anywhere from eight to 12 hours a day sitting.

 Realistically, most people do not do this.
 You become engrossed in your work, are on a phone call, or in a meeting and simply cannot get out of your chair every little while.

 Prolonged sitting, especially when you’re slouching, stresses the tissues supporting your spinal column, fatigues your muscles and ultimately can lead to back pain, especially low back pain.

 Getting up from your chair and moving throughout the day will promote blood flow in your body and alleviate pressure on your spine.

 Most chairs only add to the problem of extended, sedentary sitting, as they are made in a fixed position that does not allow for much movement while sitting.

-While it’s still important to get up as often as you can, a chair that facilitates movement is essential for your back health.
+While it’s still important to get up as often as you can, pick a chair that facilitates movement is essential for your back health.

-Written By: Updated: January 22,2017
+Written By: Updated: June 8,2018